COMPREHENSIVE EYE EXAM

-Having healthy eyes and good vision is critically important to just about every aspect of daily living, and having routine eye exams is the best way to make sure you enjoy optimal vision at every stage of life.
-At Primary Eyecare and Optical of Meridian, we offer comprehensive eye and vision exams for patients of all ages, using state-of-the-art equipment and technology to ensure the most accurate results for patient-centered eye care and treatment based on each patient’s individual needs.
-Let our Meridian optometrists, Dr. Duong and Dr. Dooley assist you in seeing clearer today!
+Having healthy eyes and good vision is critical in just about every aspect of your daily life.
+Undergoing routine or comprehensive eye exam is the best way to ensure that you enjoy optimal vision throughout every stage of your life.
+At Primary Eyecare and Optical of Meridian, we offer vision and comprehensive eye exam for patients of all ages.
+We use state-of-the-art equipment and technology to ensure the most accurate results for patient-centered eye care and treatment based on each patient’s individual needs.MAKE AN APPOINTMENT

 Primary Eyecare and Optical of Meridian performs vision and comprehensive eye exam for our patients.
 We begin by checking your personal and family medical history to look for factors that may increase your risk for certain eye diseases.
 Next, you will be asked about any potential symptoms you may be experiencing, such as eye pain, itching, redness or burning, or vision problems like blurriness.
 We use eye charts and special instruments to evaluate your vision during each portion of the comprehensive eye exam.
 Using a series of tests designed to ensure you enjoy the clearest vision possible, we measure your visual acuity, or clearness of vision, at different distances to look for issues that could indicate your need for glasses or contacts.